wufle/NodeSailor/README.md

 **Installation Instrucitons:**

 A prepackaged executable can be found in the releases section - https://github.com/wufle/NodeSailor/releases.
-Simply download and run the NodeSailor.exe
+Simply download the latest release and run NodeSailor.exe

 If you would instead like to run the project from the source, run through the steps below to setup a virtual python environment: